liferay/liferay-docs/develop/tutorials/articles-dxp/100-tooling/02-liferay-ide/02-creating-a-liferay-workspace-with-liferay-ide.markdown

 ![Figure 5: The Hierarchical project presentation mode is set, by default.](../../../images/workspace-presentation.png)

-If you've already created a Liferay Workspace and you'd like to import it into your existing @ide@, you can do so by navigating to *File* &rarr; *Import* &rarr;
-*Liferay* &rarr; *Liferay Workspace Project*.
-Then click *Next* and browse for your worspace project.
+If you've already created a Liferay Workspace and you'd like to import it into your existing @ide@, you can do so by navigating to *File* &rarr; *Import* &rarr; *Liferay* &rarr; *Liferay Workspace Project*.
+Then click *Next* and browse for your workspace project.
 Once you've selected you workspace, click *Finish*.

 ![Figure 6: You can import an existing Liferay Workspace into your current @ide@ session.](../../../images/liferay-workspace-import.png)

 Congratulations!
-You've learned how to create a Liferay Workspace using Liferay
+You've learned how to create and configure a Liferay Workspace using Liferay @ide@.
-@ide@.
 Now that your workspace is created, you can begin creating Liferay plugins.